scosman/airplay-music-watcher/README.md

  - Device name: the name of the Airplay device, as you have setup in the Apple Home app.
 Case sensitive.
  - Action: either "start_playing" or "end_playing"
- - Command: a command line app that will be run when the event triggets (examples: "echo", "curl")
+ - Command: a command line that will be run when the event triggets (examples: "echo hello", "curl http://...")
- - Command args: the string of args that will be passed to that command

 ```
 {